The Facilitate network is managed by a steering committee with a membership drawn from a range of Irish tertiary institutions.

 Lorna is Senior Librarian, Learning, Research and Information Services at Maynooth University.
 Lorna has presented at many national and international conferences and published widely in the area of Information Literacy and Problem & Enquiry Based Learning.
 She has a professional interest in the impact library activities have on student learning and achievement and specific research interests in how information literacy is impacted by student-centred teaching.
 Lorna’s work includes advising on the design of PBL curricula and teaching tools which support the development of information literacy.

-Kay is a lecturer in the School of Biomedical Sciences at Ulster University and is currently on secondment to the Higher Education Academy in the UK.
+Kay is the Academic Lead for STEM with the Higher Education Academy in the UK.
 She has extensive experience of on-campus and distance learning teaching which has led to an understanding of the diverse needs, motivations and learning styles of students and the need for student-centred delivery to promote independent and life-long learning.
 She has been in receipt of both internal and external funding to develop resources which support PBL and other technology based activities aimed at enhancing learning activities and empowering student learning.
 Her research in learning and teaching has led to publication in a number of journals including the Journal of Problem Based Learning in Higher Education, Innovations in Learning and Teaching International and the award of a Distinguished Teaching Fellowship (2014).

 Marek is a lecturer in the Department of Psychology at Mary Immaculate College ~ University of Limerick.
 His background is in the domain of enactive cognition, exploring the relationships between living systems, their bodily activity, and the roles that their bodies and environment play in their cognitive function.
 He has been exploring project- and problem-based learning in his own practice for several years and is currently co-lead on the Research Expertise Exchange (REX), an online social network linking in-service teachers with research active student teachers and higher education professionals.